 Moffat from the west

 The architectural character of the study area has been introduced and summarised in section 3 of this report.
 This section now identifies and assesses the qualities or features which contribute to its character and appearance as an area of special architectural and historic interest.

 Assessment of Buildings

 An important part of the character assessment of a place involves an evaluation of its building stock and the identification of key buildings, listed or unlisted, that make a valuable contribution to the form, character and appearance of a conservation area.

 Listed Buildings

-Buildings that are "listed" have already been assessed by Historic Environment Scotland as being of special architectural or historic interest and are included on the Scottish Ministers statutory list.
+Buildings that are 'Listed' have been assessed by Historic Environment Scotland as being of special architectural or historic interest and are included on the

+Scottish Ministers' Statutory List.

-For a town of its size, Moffat contains a relatively large number of listed buildings, with a particular concentration in the High Street.
-There are currently:
+For a town of its size, Moffat contains a relatively large number of Listed buildings, with a particular concentration in the High Street.
+Within the 1977 boundary of the conservation area there are currently:

-3 No category A-listed buildings

-46 No category B-listed buildings 56 No category C-listed buildings within the current boundary of the conservation area.

-Listed buildings contribute positively to the appearance of the conservation area, provide points of interest and enrich the area's special character.
+3no.category A-Listed buildings 46no.category B-Listed buildings 56no. category C-Listed buildings Listed buildings contribute positively to the appearance of the conservation area, provide points of interest and enrich the area's special character.
 Those of particular note are described in Section 3 "Key Buildings" and a schedule of all listed buildings within the study area is included as Appendix III to this document.

-Unlisted Buildings of Townscape Merit

-There are also a number of buildings which, although unlisted, make a positive, visual contribution to the character and appearance of the area.
+Unlisted Buildings of Townscape Merit Within Moffat there are also a number of unlisted buildings which make a positive, visual contribution to the character and appearance of the area.
 They may be landmarks or more modest buildings which either unify the townscape or give a flavour of the historical background of the area.

-Within Moffat there are a number of individually characterful buildings which deserve mention, and also buildings which exemplify the local architectural typology and contribute to the urban form that characterises Moffat's prolific Victorian and Edwardian growth.

-These include the Stag Hotel, which sits at the junction of Academy Road and the High Street marks the start of the

-High Street, perhaps along with the two adjacent properties.
-These buildings, all of which are likely to date from the 19th century, typify the style of many buildings in the town centre and feature details such as projecting oriel windows, dormers and pitched slated roofs with prominent chimney heads.
+There are a number of individually characterful buildings which mention; deserve some examples of local architectural types which contribute in a positive way to the urban form, characterising the prolific growth of Moffat in the Victorian and Edwardian periods.
+These include the Stag Hotel, at the junction of Academy Road and High Street and with the adjacent property, Moffat Pottery, marks the start of High Street.
+All of these buildings are likely to date from the 19th century and typify the style of many buildings in the town centre, featuring details such as pitched slated roofs, dormers, prominent chimney heads and projecting oriel windows.
+Beyond the southern end of High Street beside Caledonian Place, 3 Church Gate, is a distinctive sandstone dressed building with crow stepped gables.
 There are several buildings in Well Street which again possess features typical to the town or are of individual merit.
-For example, nos.16 to 22.
-Well Street exhibit fine traditional craftsmanship and detailing, for instance the shopfront woodwork and masonry surrounds to door and window openings.

-There are a number of Victorian suburban villas in and around Well Road, Hartfell Crescent, Haywood Road and

-Sidmount Avenue that deserve mention.
+Nos.16 to 22 Well Street are examples of fine traditional craftsmanship and detailing, seen in the shopfront woodwork and the masonry surrounds of the door and window openings.
+There are a number of Victorian suburban villas in and around Well Road, Hartfell Crescent, Haywood Road and Sidmount Avenue that deserve mention.
 These are fine, sometimes grand, villas of some architectural pretension and constructed of traditional materials.
-A good number of these are already listed but there is a case for several others to be considered for listing.
+A good number of these are already Listed but there is a case for several others to be considered for Listing.
+Smaller Victorian and attic storey villas set back from the street, for example on Grange Road, demonstrate the high standard and quality of building that typifies the town, even in relatively humble or modest properties.

-The war memorial in the High Street is a kev historical reference point in the town and, along with the Moffat Ram, imparts the central island with a local identity and a sense of public realm, rather than simply being provision for car parking.
+The war memorial in the High Street is a key historical reference point in the town and, along with the Moffat Ram, imparts a sense of local identity to the public realm space of the central island, rather than it simply being provision for car parking.